Do you provide acupuncture treatments to ICBC customers injured in a car crash? Here are a few things you should know.

 ICBC is the first payer for acupuncture treatments administered on or after April 1, 2019.
 ICBC customers who choose to visit a health care provider that charges a higher rate than what ICBC funds will not be able to recover the user fees from ICBC for claims with an accident date on or after April 1, 2019.
 The patient is responsible for paying the user fee portion, which they may submit to their private health insurer for consideration of coverage.

-When your rates are less than the fees posted in the table below, you may send ICBC invoices using the exception handling invoicing process.
-Instructions are posted on the Invoicing and Reporting page.
+When your rates are less than the fees posted in the ICBC Fee Guide for Health Care Providers, you must send ICBC invoices using the manual billing submission process.
+Instructions are on the Invoicing and Reporting page.

 Acupuncturists are expected to assess patients and determine their treatment plans in accordance with the College practise standards, using evidence-informed practice when establishing a diagnosis and providing treatments.